WPIX: September 11 attacks

 On September 11, 2001, the transmitter facilities of WPIX and several other New York City area television and radio stations were destroyed when two hijacked airplanes crashed into the World Trade Center; both of the complex's main towers collapsed due to fires caused by the impact.
 WPIX lead engineer Steven A. Jacobson was among those who were killed in the terrorist attack.
 WPIX's satellite feed froze on the last video frame received from the WTC mast, a replay of the North Tower burning and the start of the impact of the South Tower; the image remained on-screen for much of the day until WPIX was able to set up alternate transmission facilities (the microwave relay for WPIX's satellite feed was also located at the World Trade Center).
 WPIX also broadcast on W64AA in the interim.
 Since then, WPIX has transmitted its signal from the Empire State Building.

-The station's coverage of the attacks was notable in that WPIX's helicopter was the last to land following an FAA directive that grounded all aircraft.
+The station's coverage of the attacks was notable in that WPIX's helicopter was the last to land following a Federal Aviation Administration directive that grounded all aircraft.
 WPIX was given special permission to continue airing aerial video from its helicopter after the collapse of the World Trade Center, though that permission was not conditioned on WPIX distributing the footage as a pool camera.
-Footage from WPIX's helicopter was one of many videos used by the NIST in its investigation into the collapse of the World Trade Center complex.
+Footage from WPIX's helicopter was one of many videos used by the National Institute of Standards and Technology in its investigation into the collapse of the World Trade Center complex.